HeadspaceMeditation/beyonce/README.md

 Keep in mind that the _primary_ reason they recommened this is to _avoid_ forcing the application-layer to perform in-memory joins.
 Due to Amazon's scale, they are highly motivated to minimize the number of roundtrip db calls.

 You are probably not Amazon scale.
 And thus probably don't need to shove _everything_ into a single table.
-But you might want to keep a few related models in the same table, under the same partition key.

-Beyonce makes that easy for you.
+But you might want to keep a few related models in the same table, under the same partition key and fetch those models in a type-safe way.
+Beyonce makes that easy.

 ## Usage